Exploring LLM Agent Designs and Interaction Modalities for Scientific Visualization: Results and Discussion

 \subsection{Effects of Persistent Memory and Adaptive Learning}

-We further evaluate the impact of persistent memory by comparing learning-enabled and learning-disabled configurations for Letta and Agent-S (Table~\ref{tab:overall_results}).
-Across both Letta and Agent-S, enabling memory yields consistent improvements in completion rate, overall score, and efficiency.
+We further evaluate the impact of persistent memory by comparing learning-enabled and learning-disabled configurations for Letta and Agent-S (Table~\ref{tab:overall_results}). \hot{The evaluated memory mechanisms primarily store and retrieve prior execution experiences, enabling agents to reuse successful strategies and avoid repeating previously unsuccessful behaviors.} Across both Letta and Agent-S, enabling memory yields consistent improvements in completion rate, overall score, and efficiency.
 For example, Letta improves from 19.09 to 30.78 in overall score, while Agent-S improves from 10.75 to 18.31.
 Notably, the benefits of persistent memory extend beyond improvements in success rate.
-Across both Letta and Agent-S, enabling memory also leads to reductions in token usage and execution time.
+Across both Letta and Agent-S, enabling memory also reduces token usage and execution time.
 This indicates that persistent memory enables agents to avoid revisiting previously unsuccessful strategies, leading to more efficient trajectories through the solution space.
 In this sense, memory improves effectiveness and efficiency without introducing additional computational overhead.
 These gains indicate that persistent memory reduces the occurrence of repeated failures and enables more efficient exploration of the solution space.
 In the case of Letta, the improvements are particularly pronounced, as memory reduces redundant script generation and repeated execution errors.
 For Agent-S, the gains are more modest, since perceptual and interaction overhead remain dominant even when experience is retained.
 At the same time, the coding-based memory setting reveals an important limitation for SciVis tasks.
 An agent may converge to workflows that are syntactically valid and executable, yet semantically incorrect from a visualization perspective.
 Correctness in SciVis often depends on perceptual properties of rendered outputs, such as spatial structure, feature visibility, and camera configuration.
 Persistent memory alone is insufficient and should be complemented by visual validation and SciVis-specific feedback mechanisms.